 Ελληνικά English 中文 Tiếng Việt Català Italiano Euskara العربية Čeština Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย Română Polski Français Українська Hrvatski Deutsch Magyar فارسی हिन्दी Suomi Dansk 日本語 עברית తెలుగు Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Bahasa Melayu Slovenščina

-The Maldives (/ˈmɒldiːvz/, /ˈmɔːldiːvz/, /ˈmɔːldaɪvz/ ( listen) or /ˈmældaɪvz/), officially the Republic of Maldives (Dhivehi Raa'jeyge Jumhooriyya), is a South Asian island country, located in the Indian Ocean, situated in the Arabian Sea.
-It lies southwest of Sri Lanka and India.
-The chain of 26 atolls stretches from Ihavandhippolhu Atoll in the north to the Addu City in the south.
-Comprising a territory spanning roughly 298 square kilometres (115 sq mi), the Maldives is one of the world's most geographically dispersed countries, as well as the smallest Asian country by both land area and population, with around 427,756 inhabitants.
-Malé is the capital and most populated city, traditionally called the "King's Island" for its central location.
+The Maldives (/ˈmɔːldiːvz/, US: /ˈmɔːldaɪvz/ (listen); Dhivehi: ދިވެހިރާއްޖެ Dhivehi Raajje), officially the Republic of Maldives, is a small island nation in South Asia, located in the Arabian Sea of the Indian Ocean.
+It lies southwest of Sri Lanka and India, about 1,000 kilometres (620 mi) from the Asian continent.
+The chain of 26 atolls stretches from Ihavandhippolhu Atoll in the north to Addu Atoll in the south.
+Comprising a territory spanning roughly 298 square kilometres (115 sq mi), the Maldives is one of the world's most geographically dispersed sovereign states as well as the smallest Asian country by land area and population, with around 515,696 inhabitants.
+Malé is the capital and the most populated city, traditionally called the "King's Island" for its central location.